 2. Seize the Moment

-In an effort to show—not just tell—the world what makes them unique, companies like Johnson & Johnson have shifted toward a more journalistic approach to corporate communications.
+In an effort to show—not just tell—the world what makes them unique, companies like Johnson & Johnson have shifted towards a more journalistic approach to their corporate communications strategy.
 Adopting a newsroom mentality consists of constant brainstorming, collaborating and creating based on an understanding of trends and current events.

-To apply a newsroom-like strategy to their communications, brands should employ the following best practices:
+To apply a newsroom-like strategy to their communications, organizations should employ the following effective brand storytelling best practices:

 - Quickly Identify the Issue: You can win people over by immediately showing that you feel their pain—and provide a solution.
 Consumers won’t stick around if a message doesn’t capture their attention right away.